Roxham Road: 2019: Canadian election year

 Facing an election campaign late in 2019, the Liberal government took some actions.
 Early in the year a woman was charged in Quebec with organizing illegal entry into Canada for compensation at Roxham Road.
 Two months later, the government included a provision in its annual budget bill intended to partially address the flow of refugees to Roxham Road and other irregular border crossings.
 It barred anyone with an asylum claim pending in any of the other four Five Eyes countries Canada shares intelligence with—Australia, New Zealand, the U.K. and the U.S.—from applying for asylum in Canada.
 The intent was to frustrate "country shopping", Blair said.
 "If people are pursuing their claims in the United States, we wanted them to understand that they should stay there, because that's a safe place, and to pursue their claim in that place."
 The statute came into effect that June.

 Opposition leader Andrew Scheer regularly said that irregular entrants were "jumping the queue" and "gaming the system" at the expense of lawful applicants.
 Hussen responded that Scheer was indulging in "the same sort of extreme right wing anti-immigration rhetoric that has become pervasive among right-wing populist parties around the world."
 Scheer had said he based that claim on letters he had read from refugees applying for asylum in Canada from camps abroad wondering how it was that people just walking into Canada could legitimately apply for asylum when they would not be able to enter until their applications were approved.
 It was pointed out that applicants abroad are primarily processed by the UN, not IRBC, so the irregular entrants were not tying up bureaucratic resources, so there was no queue to jump.

 Scheer's Conservatives and the country's other parties began making their immigration and border policy proposals known.
 He said in an October speech at Roxham that Trudeau had created this problem and yet done nothing to address it in two years.
 The Conservatives would, by contrast, hire 250 more CBSA officers.
-He expressed concern that members of the Salvadoran gang MS-13 had been able to enter Canada via Roxham, and called for the country to withdraw from the UN's Global Compact for Migration and renegotiate the STCA to apply to the entire border, not just ports of entry.
+He expressed concern that members of the Salvadoran gang MS-13 had been able to enter Canada through Roxham, and called for the country to withdraw from the UN's Global Compact for Migration and renegotiate the STCA to apply to the entire border, not just ports of entry.
 Rempel, his party's critic on the issue, had already suggested in 2018 that Canada declare its entire border to be a port of entry, a solution that was criticized as not only incapable of solving the problem but capable of creating others.